Camaldolese

-The Camaldolese Hermits of Mount Corona (Congregatio Eremitarum Camaldulensium Montis Coronae) are a Catholic monastic order of pontifical right for men founded by St. Romuald.
-Its name is derived from the Holy Hermitage (Sacro Eremo) in Camaldoli, high in the mountains of Tuscany, Italy, near the city of Arezzo.
-Members of that community add the postnominal letters ECMC after their names.
-A second community, the Benedictine Camaldolese, are also based at Camaldoli and add the postnominals OSB Cam.
-Apart from the Catholic monasteries, ecumenical Christian hermitages with a Camaldolese spirituality have arisen as well.
+The term Camaldolese, in the context of Catholic institutes of consecrated life of pontifical right, refers to institutes tracing their origin to the Holy Hermitage (Sacro Eremo) founded by St. Romuald in Camaldoli, high in the mountains of Tuscany, Italy, near the city of Arezzo.
+The two extant institutes are the Camaldolese Benedictine Congregation—a component of the Benedictine Confederation whose members use the postnominals OSB Cam.—and the Camadolese Hermits of Mount Corona (Congregatio Eremitarum Camaldulensium Montis Coronae), whose members use the postnominals ECMC.
+Apart from the Catholic monasteries and hermitages, ecumenical Christian hermitages with a Camaldolese spirituality have arisen as well.